MrSuicideParrot/llvm-project/clang/docs/UsersManual.rst

 .. option:: -fconstexpr-depth=N

-  Sets the limit for recursive constexpr function invocations to N.  The default is 512.
+  Sets the limit for constexpr function invocations to N. The default is 512.

 .. option:: -fconstexpr-steps=N